ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 OPA is an open-source, general-purpose policy engine that can be used to enforce policies across various systems, including cloud infrastructure.

-Some of OPA's strenghts summed up:
+Some of OPA's strengths summed up:

 ### Policy Management
 OPA provides a simple and flexible policy language used by writing [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/){:target="_blank" rel="noopener noreferrer"}.  that allows organizations to define and manage policies across multiple cloud platforms.